adrianmartinsen/AustraliaBlog/content/posts/the-joys-of-the-normal-and-mundane/index.md

  normal week.
 No doubt that feeling was aided by Isabelle being sick Thursday night.
-We woke up to her trying, and not succeeding, to get out of the top bunk of the bunk bed before her stomach decided to empty itself of it's contents.
+We woke up to her trying, and not succeeding, to get out of the top bunk of the bunk bed before her stomach decided to empty itself of its contents.
 It was not a pleasant thing for anyone involved so I will spare you the details.
 But that meant I got to stay home on Friday with a sick child.
 That certainly made it feel very real that we are now very much moved in.